 If you're new to astronomy, you might have already flipped through magazines like Sky & Telescope marveling at the pictures of celestial objects.
 Surely you want to see these objects in real life.
-But what if you don't have a telescope?
+But what if you don't have a telescope or binoculars for astronomy?

 What if I told you that, within limits, you can find galaxies, star clusters, and nebulae without a telescope?
 If you've got an ordinary pair of binoculars lying around, astronomical observing is just a clear night away.

-Beginning stargazers often overlook binoculars, but experienced observers keep them close at hand.
-Compared to a telescope, binoculars actually have certain advantages.
+Beginning stargazers often overlook binoculars for astronomy, but experienced observers keep them close at hand.
+Compared to a telescope, binoculars for astronomy actually have certain advantages.
 Granted, they're smaller and give lower magnification.
 But they're lighter, much easier to take outside, use, and put away, and less expensive.
 They also give a much wider view than a telescope does, making celestial objects easier to find.
 They let you use both eyes, providing surer, more natural views.
 Moreover, in binoculars for astronomy everything is right-side up and presented correctly, not upside down and/or mirror-reversed.

 Finally, there's another big plus for binoculars: you may already have a pair in the back of a closet (or know someone who can loan you a pair).
 If so, stop reading and go get them now.
 I'll wait.

 Understanding Your First Pair

 Now look them over.
 On the back you'll see two numbers separated by an "x".
 Common combinations are 8x40, 7x35, 7x50, and 10x50.
 The first number is the magnification, or "power."
 The second is the aperture, the diameter of the large front lenses measured in millimeters (see the example at right).